alchemyplatform/multisig-plugin/README.md

 Each signature in the `k signatures` is sorted in ascending order by owner address, is 65 bytes long, uses packed encoding and has the following format:
 1. If it's an EOA signature, `signature = abi.encodePacked(r, s, v)`
-2. If it's a contract signature, it is also `abi.encodePacked(r, s, v)` with `v` set to 0, `r` set to the address of the contract owner packed to 32 bytes, and `s` being the bytes offset of where the actual signature is located.
+2. If it's a contract signature, it is also `abi.encodePacked(r, s, v)` with `v` set to 0, `r` set to the address of the contract owner expanded to 32 bytes, and `s` being the bytes offset of where the actual signature is located.
 This is relative to the starting location of `k signatures`.
-The actual contract signature has regular abi encoding, appended after the k signatures.
+The actual contract signature has regular ABI encoding, appended after the `k signatures`.

 The above is the format for a ERC1271 signature.
 However, for user operation signatures, we prepend the above signature with 3 gas values from the variable gas feature to form this full signature:
 `uint256 upperLimitPreVerificationGas` || `uint256 upperLimitMaxFeePerGas` || `uint256 upperLimitMaxPriorityFeePerGas` || `k signatures` || `contract signatures (if any)`